tundish/blathnaid/blathnaid/book/chapters.rst

 Ballistics
 ----------

-“We were sent out this week to pick up some scrap”, recalled Fell.
+“We were sent out this week to pick up some scrap,” recalled Fell.
 “One of the Guards at the gate held on too long to a bridle”.

 “Breastplate was rubbish, all smashed up.
 Couldn’t do anything with it”.